calebclayreagor/calebclayreagor.github.io/_articles/density-clustering-pt1.md

 ## Defining and exploring ridesharing efficiency

-Identifying coherent clusters of taxi trips is already interesting and raises important questions for transit agencies and companies.
+Identifying coherent clusters of trips is already interesting and raises important questions for transit agencies and companies.
 For example, if passengers are departing/arriving at similar locations/times, is it possible to transport customers more efficiently by increasing their overall ridesharing?
 To answer this question, I implemented a complementary metric to assess ridesharing efficiency across clustered taxi trips.

 ### Demand-responsive transport and packing efficiency

-One common approach to increase ridesharing is [demand-responsive transport](https://en.wikipedia.org/wiki/Demand-responsive_transport), where vans or small busses operate on flexible routes according to demand and passengers' pickup/dropoff locations.
+One common approach to increase ridesharing is [demand-responsive transport](https://en.wikipedia.org/wiki/Demand-responsive_transport), where vans or small busses operate on flexible routes according to overall demand and passengers' pickup/dropoff locations.
 I used this microtransit model as a [benchmark for comparison](https://github.com/calebclayreagor/nyc-taxi-efficiency/blob/main/notebooks/02_efficiency.ipynb) with actual ridesharing in my taxi-trip clusters.
 I defined the efficiency $E$ of an observed rider/vehicle configuration for a given cluster $k$ as follows:

 <div align="center" markdown="1" style="font-size:1.25rem; line-height:1.5;">